nscherf/data-science-JH/README.md

 # data-science-JH
+## info
-code repo for Johns Hopkins data science MOOC
+this is my code repo for Johns Hopkins data science MOOC
+## overview